u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 - Create norms that reward and incentivize **openness instead of secrecy**
 - Ensure scientists can build their prestige in an interpretable way through more granular attribution for their contributions, instead of it being transferred in aggregate by journal impact and authorship position

 Though the technology and infrastructure was always possible for some of these (and in fact, is slowly being built -- see DataCite, Crossref, OpenAlex, preprint servers), it feels much more realistic to scale these systems in an agentic world.

 Large language models are rapidly getting us to a point where we can:

 - Address issues of information overload through agentic systems that can contextually search through and evaluate the relevance of significantly more articles than an individual human (see [Undermind](https://undermind.ai) as one example)
 - Have new ways to formulate hypotheses and analyze data
 - Run faster experiments that we can scale through machine-readable, interoperable data around priors
 - Streamline how we communicate findings and build on our existing knowledge

-When new models of funding science are combined with new technologies and new infrastructure, there's an opportunity to fundamentally transform how basic science (pre, pre-commercialization) is done.
+When new models of funding science are combined with new infrastructure and new technology, there's an opportunity to fundamentally transform how basic science (well before we think about commercialization) is done.

 ## A Once in a Century Rewrite